syntatis/wp-hook/README.md

 $registry->removeFilter('the_content', '@the-content-hello-world', 100);
 ```
 > [!IMPORTANT]
 > The ID must be all lowercase and use words separated by "-", ".", or "_".
 It should not have any uppercase letters, spaces, or special characters.
-> You can use a slash ("/") to define the namespace, like `acme/hello-world`, to avoid conflicts with other plugins or themes.
+You can use a slash ("/") to define the namespace, like `acme/hello-world`, to avoid conflicts with other plugins or themes.
-> Each hook added to the registry must have a unique ID.
-If you use the same ID twice, an error will occur.
+> Please note that the ID added within the registry must be unique.
+If you're trying to add the same ID twice, it will throw an exception.

 ## References